-No registration is required (with a few exceptions) for orientation workshops.
-Please be on time to the workshops.
-Please be advised that the workshop presentations/handouts will not be provided at the workshops.
-Remember to print and bring them with you to the workshops so you can follow the presentations.
+No registration is required (with a few exceptions) for workshops.
+Please be on time to the workshops (NO MICHIGAN TIME!).
+Workshop presentations/handouts will not be provided at the workshops.
 Please save your questions for the workshops.

-This workshop will answer questions about starting a bank account, writing a U.S. check, using your bank account, keeping track of your money, ongoing financial issues, and different kinds of banks and accounts.
-A representative from TCF Bank, the official MCard bank, will be on-hand to answer any banking questions you have.
+This workshop will answer questions about starting a bank account, writing a U.S. check, using your bank account, keeping track of your money, protecting yourself from “identity theft,” ongoing financial issues, and different kinds of banks and accounts.
+A representative from PNC Bank, the official MCard bank, will be on-hand to answer any banking questions you may have.

 Budget Travel in North America

 If you are a person who loves to see new things, this program is for you.
-Ann Arbor has a lot to offer in terms of recreational activities, but we also recognize that you might want to see other parts of Michigan or the U.S. while you're here.
-This workshop will provide information about budget travel in the U.S., including how to find out what to see, low-cost transportation and accommodations, and safety information.
-We will also highlight resources available at the International Center for students who are interested in work, study, or travel in countries other than the U.S. - including Canada.
-A representative from STA Travel will be at the workshop as well to discuss the services offered by the student-oriented travel agency and to answer any questions you may have about travel in the U.S.
+Ann Arbor has a lot to offer in terms of recreational activities, but we also recognize that you might want to see other parts of Michigan or the US while you’re here.
+This workshop will provide information about budget travel in the United States, including how to find out what to see, low-cost transportation and accommodations, and safety information.
+We will also highlight resources available at the International Center for students who are interested in work, study, or travel in countries other than the United States – including Canada.

 Communicating with Your Academic and Research Advisors (For Graduate Students Only)